MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon.md

 ### Pktmon extension in Windows Admin Center

 The Packet Monitoring extension allows you to operate and consume Packet Monitor through Windows Admin Center.
 The extension helps you diagnose your network by capturing and displaying network traffic through the networking stack in a log that is easy to follow and manipulate.
-You can use this topic to learn how to operate the tool and understand its output.
+You can [use this topic](pktmon-wac-extension.md) to learn how to operate the tool and understand its output.

 ### SDN data path diagnostics extension in Windows Admin Center

 SDN Data Path Diagnostics is a tool within the SDN monitoring extension of Windows Admin Center.
 The tool automates Packet Monitor-based packet captures according to various SDN scenarios, and presents the output in a single view that is easy to follow and manipulate.
-You can use this topic to learn how to operate the tool and understand its output.
+You can [use this topic](pktmon-sdn-data-path-wac-extension.md) to learn how to operate the tool and understand its output.

 ### Microsoft Network Monitor (Netmon) support

 Packet Monitor generates logs in ETL format.
 These logs can be analyzed using Microsoft Network Monitor (Netmon) by using special parsers.
-This topic explains how to analyze Packet Monitor-generated ETL files within Netmon.
+[This topic](pktmon-netmon-support.md) explains how to analyze Packet Monitor-generated ETL files within Netmon.

-### WireShark (pcapng format) support
+### Wireshark (pcapng format) support

 Packet Monitor can convert logs to pcapng format.
-These logs can be analyzed using WireShark (or any pcapng analyzer).
-This topic explains the expected output and how to take advantage of it.
+These logs can be analyzed using Wireshark (or any pcapng analyzer).
+[This topic](pktmon-pcapng-support.md) explains the expected output and how to take advantage of it.

 ## Provide feedback to engineering team